 - a.
 The Company is not exposed to interest rate risk because its loans payable bear interest at a fixed interest rate.
 Fluctuations in market rates do not have a significant impact on the Company's operations. - b.
 Liquidity risk is the risk that the Company is unable to meet its financial obligations as they come due.
-As at June 30, 2021, the Company has working capital of \$41,599 (December 31, 2020 \$198,316).
-The Company manages this risk by evaluating current and expected liquidity requirements and seeking financing arrangements as necessary.
+As at September 30, 2021, the Company has a working capital deficit of \$62,234 (December 31, 2020 working capital surplus of \$198,316).
+The Company manages this risk by evaluating current and expected liquidity requirements and seeking financing arrangements as necessary. - c.

-- c.
 Currency risk is the risk to the Company's earnings that arises from fluctuations of foreign exchange rates and the degree of volatility of these rates.
 The Company does not use derivative instruments to reduce its exposure to foreign currency risk. - d.
 The Company is exposed to price risk with respect to commodity prices.
 The Company's ability to raise capital to fund exploration and development activities is subject to risks associated with fluctuations in the market price of commodities.

-Outstanding Share Information as of August 27, 2021
+Outstanding Share Information as of November 29, 2021

-Issued and outstanding capital: 221,005,226 common shares
+Issued and outstanding capital: 221,005,226 common shares.